-When creating pins, remember that pinners will “save” (pin/collect) them to come back to later.
+When creating pins, remember that pinners will either click through to your site or “save” (pin/collect) them to come back to later.
 And folks will find your pins and re-pin them for weeks and months after your original pin!
 Pinterest has, by far, the largest “useful lifetime” of any social media.

 Portrait-format (vertical) pins perform better on Pinterest.
 Why?
 Because they occupy more screen space, increasing the chance of being seen.
 This is especially important for mobile devices, which the majority (80% and growing) of Pinterest users are on.
 The current recommended aspect ratio for a Pin is 2:3 (width:height).

 Unlike Instagram, pin links play a big role on Pinterest, helping establish the credibility of the content.
 A good pin should always lead back to a reputable website that’s relevant to the pin’s content.
 Even more importantly, Pinterest’s algorithm views good quality sources as one of the most important aspects of a Pinner’s experience.

 Consider adding a text overlay to your image to help make what it’s about really clear.
 This practice is perfectly acceptable (and common) on Pinterest.